volgk/volgk.github.io/index.md

 read configs and to UNDERSTAND them.
 We (my friend and I) compared the rc-scripts for dhcpcd in Gentoo and Crux.
 The favorite was obvious.
 And it was also obvious that my OS would change again.
 I'm so impetuous.
 Probably because I'm a girl.

+As always in my case, going to Crux, I did not learn how to install it.
+Not the first time for sure.
+Just like in other cases, when I undertook to study something, I mastered different things from what has planned.
+At my disposal was a little Crux handbook, a wonderful one must say.
+Many things, obvious for somebody, have been overlooked as that everyone already knows.
+But not me.
+All Linux forums have become my best friends.
+Gentoo, Pentoo, Void Linux, Arch Linux, Ubuntu, Kali Linux.
+I learned to collect information regardless of the source and dispose of it according to my needs.
+For example, I was pleasantly surprised by the [Ubuntu Sound Troubleshooting](https://help.ubuntu.com/community/SoundTroubleshootingProcedure).
+Although who would have guessed such a detailed instruction in Ubuntu?
+And no screenshots or checkmarks!